-- the procedures and practice of the local authority and the Worcestershire Safeguarding Children Partnership (WCSP). - ➤ GDPR- Our governing body and proprietors are aware that among other obligations, the Data Protection Act 2018 and the GDPR place duties on organisations and individuals to process personal information fairly and lawfully and to keep the information we hold safe and secure in .
+- > GDPR- Our governing body and proprietors are aware that among other obligations, the Data Protection Act 2018 and the GDPR place duties on organisations and individuals to process personal information fairly and lawfully and to keep the information we hold safe and secure in .
 Data protection: toolkit for schools GOV.UK (www.gov.uk) - Hollymount School complies with all legislative safeguarding duties, including the duty to report suspected or known cases of FGM and the duty to prevent young people from being drawn into terrorism.
 In conjunction with the Head and DSL they should assess the level of risk within the school and put actions in place to reduce that risk